jonmayo7/aire-mini/docs/CONTEXT_MANAGEMENT.md

    What was the last thing completed?"
    ```

-### Standard Post-Mission Documentation Update
+### Post-Mission Documentation Update (Standardized)

-**After EVERY mission completion, the following documentation updates are REQUIRED:**
+**After EVERY mission completion (automatic, no user request needed):**

-1. **Update `docs/SPRINT_LOG.md`:**
+1. **Update `docs/SPRINT_LOG.md` (ALWAYS):**
-   - Mark completed mission with checkboxes
+   - ✅ Mark mission complete with checkboxes
-   - Move to "Completed Missions" section
+   - ✅ Move to "Completed Missions" section
+   - ✅ Add brief implementation notes (what was built, how)
+   - ✅ Add test results summary (if applicable)
-   - Update "Current Mission" to next mission
+   - ✅ Update "Current Mission" to next mission
-   - Add any new backlog items
+   - ✅ Add backlog items if new missions identified
+   - ❌ Do NOT add problem-solving details (only if vortex, then also update BREACH_NET)

-2. **Update `docs/BREACH_NET.md`:**
+2. **Update `docs/BREACH_NET.md` (ONLY IF VORTEX SOLVED):**
-   - **Only if problems were encountered:** Add new solution to "Problems, Vortices, & Solutions" section
+   - ✅ **ONLY if:** A vortex was encountered and fully resolved
+   - ✅ Add new Issue #X with: Problem → Root Cause → Solution → Key Learning
-   - Update "Critical Facts & Configuration" if stack/dependencies changed
+   - ✅ Update "Critical Configuration" if stack/dependencies changed
-   - Update "Core File Paths" if new files created
-   - Update "API Endpoints" if new endpoints added
+   - ✅ Update "Critical Rules" if new rule prevents future mistakes
-   - **Focus:** Document problems encountered and how they were solved, not implementation steps
-   - **Do NOT add:** Step-by-step implementation details, mission completion status, feature descriptions
+   - ❌ Do NOT add: Mission status, implementation details, feature descriptions
+   - ❌ Do NOT add: Simple fixes, expected behaviors, or ongoing issues

-3. **Commit and Push:**
+3. **Cleanup:**
-   - All changes must be committed
-   - Push to remote repository
-   - Verify documentation is complete

-**This workflow is standardized and should be executed automatically after each mission without explicit user request.**

-### Documentation Maintenance

-**After Each Mission:**
-1. ✅ Update `docs/SPRINT_LOG.md` (mark completed, add implementation details, update current mission)
-2. ✅ Update `docs/BREACH_NET.md` (only if problems encountered - add solutions, update config/paths/endpoints)
-3. ✅ Delete temporary troubleshooting guides (if created during resolution)
+   - ✅ Delete temporary troubleshooting files (if created)
-4. ✅ Commit all changes
+   - ✅ Commit all changes
-5. ✅ Push to remote
+   - ✅ Push to remote
-6. ✅ Verify documentation is complete and accurate

-**Documentation Distinction:**
-- **SPRINT_LOG.md:** What was built, how it was implemented, mission status
-- **BREACH_NET.md:** Problems we hit, why they occurred, how we solved them, key learnings

-**Before Starting New Mission:**
-1. ✅ Review `docs/SPRINT_LOG.md` for current mission status
-2. ✅ Review `docs/BREACH_NET.md` for recent solutions and blockers
-3. ✅ Review recent git commits for latest changes
-4. ✅ Confirm git status is clean
-5. ✅ Identify user actions required
+**Key Principle:** SPRINT_LOG = What/How.
+BREACH_NET = Why Problems Occurred & How We Solved Them.

 **⚠️ Critical Project Context:**
-- **Homepage URL:** `https://aire-mini.vercel.app` (will update to `https://waymaker.ai` in Mission 8.5)
+- **Homepage URL:** `https://aire-mini.vercel.app` (will update to `https://waymaker.ai` in Mission 11)
 - **Vercel:** Framework Preset = "Other", `builds` array in `vercel.json` (see `BREACH_NET.md` for details)
 - **Vercel Plan:** Pro plan (required for 5-minute cron jobs)
 - **GitHub:** `https://github.com/jonmayo7/aire-mini`

-This approach ensures continuity without relying on conversation history.
+---

+## Quick Reference: Starting New Chat

+**User says:** `"Reference @CONTEXT_MANAGEMENT.md.
+Starting Mission X."`

+**AI does:**
+1. Reads this file (understands documentation structure)
+2. Reads `docs/SPRINT_LOG.md` (sees current mission, what's been built)
+3. Reads `docs/BREACH_NET.md` (knows solved vortices, critical rules)
+4. Reviews git log (last 5-10 commits)
+5. Proposes plan for Mission X

+**That's it.** No conversation history needed.
+No manual context gathering.
+Documentation provides all necessary context.